cocotb/cocotb/documentation/source/endian_swapper.rst

 Test Function
 ~~~~~~~~~~~~~

-There are various 'knobs' we can tweak on this testbench to vary the behaviour:
+There are various 'knobs' we can tweak on this testbench to vary the behavior:

 * Packet size
 * Backpressure on the ``stream_out`` interface